 Context of Study

-Understanding the U.S. online environment for news and political information is important to contextualize the findings (Rojas & Valenzuela, 2019).
-Two salient features of this environment are the widespread availability of news on social media and the fragmentation in news audiences.
+It is important to contextualize this research within the U.S. online environment for news and political information (Rojas & Valenzuela, 2019).
+Two salient features of this environment are a) the widespread availability of news on social media and b) the fragmentation in news audiences.
 Over two-thirds of U.S. adults reported getting news from social media in 2022 (Pew Research Center, 2022).
 However, less than a quarter are frequent users, and 48% get news only “sometimes” or “rarely.”
 Thus, news is widely available, but not everyone uses it regularly.
 Partisan media dominate attention on these platforms (Altay et al., 2022), which have also facilitated the proliferation of hyperpartisan and alternative news (Benkler et al., 2018).
 Yet, fragmentation in the audience is not as extensive as previously thought (Fletcher & Nielsen, 2017).
 Thus, partisan media are popular, but do not necessarily produce information silos.

 Methods